 All three children are buried nearby in a Harrisburg, Rhode Island cemetery.
 Bathsheba and her husband are buried there too, something Rubio says this pious 19th-century town would never have allowed if they believed she was practicing dark arts.

 But the story of this haunted house is based on the memories of another real person, Carolyn’s eldest daughter, Andrea Perron.
 Andrea wrote about her family’s years living with spirits in the three-volume series, House of Darkness House of Light.

 In the family’s accounting of their years in the house, Bathsheba resorted to more than threats.
 She got physical, starting with pinches and slaps and working up from there.
 Carolyn was the ghost’s chief target, and the family says she was ultimately threatened with images of fire and even stabbed with a knitting needle.

 The Perrons didn’t move, but they did get professional help.
-Lorraine and Ed Warren are well-known paranormal investigators, real-life ghost busters, best known for their connection to the Long Island house immortalized in The Amityville Horror and the possessed Annabelle doll.
+Lorraine and Ed Warren are well-known paranormal investigators and real-life ghost busters, best known for their connection to the Long Island house immortalized in The Amityville Horror and the possessed Annabelle doll.

-In any case, the Perrons continued to live in the house because they couldn’t afford to move.
-In 1980, after a decade of horrors, they finally sold the farmhouse and fled to Georgia, bidding goodbye to Bathsheba and the other spirits.
-Or so they thought.
-In a final twist Andrea Perron reports many of the ghosts had grown attached to the family and came with them, haunting them for years to come.
+The Perrons continued to live in the house after the séance because they couldn’t afford to move.
+They had to learn how to live with as many as nine spirits.
+In 1980, after a decade of horrors, they finally sold the farmhouse and fled to Georgia, bidding goodbye to Bathsheba and the other spirits–or so they thought.
+In Andrea Perron’s three volume history on her family’s haunting, she reports a final twist: Many of the ghosts had grown attached to the family and came with them, haunting them for years to come.